Bristol Cathedral Choir School: Buildings

-The main school building is part of St Augustine's Abbey, which was founded in 1140.
+The main school building was part of St Augustine's Abbey, which was founded in 1140.
 This contains the refectory and a 13th-century right-hand archway, with upper walls from the early 16th century.
 It was extensively altered and partly refaced in the late 18th and early 19th centuries.
-It has been designated by English Heritage as a grade II* listed building.
-The Abbey House and Deanery are also II* listed.
+It has been designated by English Heritage as a Grade II* listed building.
+The Abbey House and Deanery are also Grade II* listed.

-Newer buildings include the Cresswell Centre and the Parsonage, which was opened in 2008.
-These buildings are located on the west side of College Square.

-Academic achievement

-The school has improved its results over the period from 2009 to 2011 and achieved its best ever GCSE scores in 2011 The table below shows the percentage of students achieving the key measure of 5 GCSEs at grades A*-C including English Language and Mathematics.
+Following its conversion to academy status, several new buildings were added to the school on the west side of College Square.
+In 2008 the Rectory building was completed at a cost of £3.5 million.
+This was followed by the Parsonage and then the Cresswell Centre, which was opened by Lord Adonis in September 2011.